 Final Presentation Notes:

-Please note that will we have final presentations over the next two weeks.
-Similar to the mid terms, you will be required to evaluate your colleagues!
+Please note that we will have final presentations over the next two weeks.
+Similar to the midterms, you will be required to evaluate your colleagues!
 Please plan on attending class for all of the final presentations.

 2. Homework (3 Points)

 Sign up for a day to give your final presentation (next week or the week after).
-NOTE: if you sign up to present next week, instead of the final week of class, we will grade the analysis component accordingly.
+NOTE: If you sign up to present next week, instead of the final week of class, we will grade the analysis component accordingly.
 We understand that you may not be completely done with your analysis at this time.
 If you present early, please still plan to come to the final class to support your colleagues and participate in the course wrap up.

 .Rmdfile containing the code to D2L.
 Use this lesson to help you complete the assignment

-NOTE: there is no rubric for this week’s assignment.
+NOTE: There is no rubric for this week’s assignment.
 You will get full credit if your plot is correct (see example below).

 3. Bonus Opportunities (4 Points Possible):